johnathan-convertino-afrl/vpi_tcp_server/README.md

 ### IP USAGE
 #### INSTRUCTIONS

-This library provides two functions.
+This library provides three functions.
+* setup_tcp_server(ADDRESS, PORT)
+  * RETURNS File Descriptor (FD)
-* read_binary_file(FILE_NAME, VECTOR)
+* recv_tcp_server(FD, VECTOR)
+  * RETURNS number of bytes received (non-blocking, 0 is nothing available)
-* write_binary_file(FILE_NAME, VECTOR)
+* send_tcp_server(FD, VECTOR)

-Each instance is a new instance, and will start reading the file from the start.
-The vector has to be in size bytes from 1 to any number of bytes.
-Each function
-returns the number of bytes read or writen.
-Z or X place in the vector indicates bytes not available for read, or do not write these bytes for write.
-The read funciton will return a negative number of bytes when the end of file is reached.
+  * RETURNS number of bytes send (non-blocking, 0 is nothing written)

+Library supports up to 256 TCP server instances.
+Each instance is setup by setup_tcp_server.
+This returns a descriptor for that instance.
+Then that descriptor is used with recv_tcp_server to obtain data received by the server, or used with send_tcp_server to provide data to the server to send.
+Same descriptor can be used for both functions.
+Testbench is a simple loopback test of two servers.

 ##### Dependency include for fusesoc core file
 ```
   dep_vpi:
     depend:
-      - AFRL:vpi:binary_file_io:1.0.0
+      - AFRL:vpi:tcp_server:1.0.0

 targets:
   default: &default